-- While the tracks and trails are generally well-maintained and quality links have been established, limited signage & mapping have resulted in a somewhat 'hidden' outdoor recreation network.
-In addition to limited directional signage, there are also very few trailheads and limited wayfinding and interpretive signage within facilities - Mountain biking is concentrated at key locations (e.g. Bunyaville Conservation Park) - A range of horse trail riding opportunities exist across the region (within council reserves, state forests and national parks).
-There are a number of areas where developers/ land holders have constructed horse step-overs (and therefore identified the open space as a horse-friendly area) yet council has not necessarily recognised the area as a key horse riding area.
+- while the tracks and trails are generally well-maintained and quality links have been established, limited signage has resulted in a somewhat 'hidden' outdoor recreation network.
+In addition to limited directional signage, there are also very few trailheads and limited wayfinding and interpretive signage within facilities - mountain biking is concentrated at key locations (e.g. Bunyaville Conservation Park) - a range of horse trail riding opportunities exist across the region (within council reserves, state forests and national parks).
+There are a number of areas where developers have constructed horse step-overs (and therefore identified the open space as a horse-friendly area) yet council has not necessarily recognised the area as a key horse riding area.
 As a result, horse riding-related development has not been undertaken (e.g. Royston Street Reserve)